 _welcome

-Hey, I’m Prajwal — I’ve been coding since 2014 and I’m always chasing the next tech to learn.
+Hey, I’m Prajwal — I’ve been coding since 2014 and have 5 years of professional experience as a software engineer.
+I’m always chasing the next tech to learn.
 Right now, I’m knee-deep in Rust — apparently, I enjoy spending my free time wrestling with its compiler.

 current_status